Frank Field, Baron Field of Birkenhead: Awards and honours

-He was sworn in as a member of Privy Council in 1997.
-This gave him the honorific prefix "The Right Honorable" and, after ennoblement, the post nominal letters "PC" for life.
+Field was sworn in as a member of the Privy Council in 1997.
+This gave him the honorific prefix "The Right Honourable" and, after ennoblement, the post nominal letters "PC" for life.

 He was appointed as a deputy lieutenant for the county of Merseyside in October 2011.
 At the age of 75 he was moved to the retired list.
 This gave him the Post Nominal Letters "DL" for Life.

 In March 2015, Field was awarded the Grassroot Diplomat initiative honour for the co-founding of environmental organisation Cool Earth, a charity that works alongside indigenous villages to halt rainforest destruction as a bottom-up solution to an ageing problem.

-He was awarded an honorary fellowship by Liverpool John Moores University on 12 July 2016.
+Field was awarded an honorary fellowship by Liverpool John Moores University on 12 July 2016.

 In 2017, he was awarded the Langton Award for Community Service by the Archbishop of Canterbury "for sustained and outstanding commitment to social welfare".

 Field was nominated for a life peerage in the 2019 Dissolution Honours.
 He was created Baron Field of Birkenhead, of Birkenhead in the County of Merseyside, on 11 September 2020.

 Field was appointed Member of the Order of the Companions of Honour (CH) in the 2022 New Year Honours for political and public service.
 Field was awarded the freedom of the Borough of Wirral on 16 February 2022.
-He is also a Companion of the Guild of St George.
+He was also a Companion of the Guild of St George.